-GF Request 2: W&M received funding for two of its five prior requests, notably incremental base funding to replace one-time funds previously provided in FY22.
+W&M received funding for two of its five prior requests, notably incremental base funding to replace one-time funds previously provided in FY22.
 The governor and General Assembly replaced those funds with ongoing base support and increased overall general fund support for E&G by an additional \$2.6 million.
 (See details in the GF Request tab).
 In addition, Chapter 2, 2022 Special Session, Virginia Acts of Assembly, includes \$2.5 million in one-time funding to support the relocation of the Bray School to Colonial Williamsburg and ongoing state support for William & Mary's continued research on the historical contributions of the Bray School (See details in the GF Request tab.)

-GF Request 1: Increase Financial Aid for Pell-Eligible Students-.
+GF Request 1: Increase Financial Aid for Pell-Eligible Students.
 As mentioned throughout this plan, W&M continues to prioritize financial aid as part of its internal budget allocations.
-Need-based aid and scholarships remain two of the highest priorities, both in establishing annual budgets and in fundraising.
+Needbased aid and scholarships remain two of the highest priorities, both in establishing annual budgets and in fundraising.
 The recent allocation of \$25 million GF statewide in FY24 to "enhance efforts to recruit and retain students eligible for Pell-grant assistance at public institutions of higher education" is a significant step forward.
 In the coming year, W&M will work with SCHEV to determine how W&M might participate in this program.
-With an additional \$1.2 million GF support from the Commonwealth, W&Mwe would be able to accelerate efforts to increase newenroll 200 more Pell-eligible in-state Pell-eligible students, both freshman and transfer, to more than 210 per year, further expanding access to a W&M education.
-W&M requests an additional \$1,200,000 GF in FY23 and FY24.
+With an additional \$1.2 million GF support from the Commonwealth, we would be able to enroll 200 more Pell-eligible in-state Pell-eligible students, both freshman and transfer, further expanding access to a W&M education.